surajkumar4117/Buyer-s-Voice-A-Review-Sentiment-Analyzer/README.md

-# Buyers-Voice-Review-Sentiment-Analyzer
-## 🔗 Live Demo

-Click the badge below to open the deployed Streamlit app:

-[![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://buyer-s-voice-a-review-sentiment-analyzer.streamlit.app/)

 ## 🚰 End-to-End NLP Project – Buyer’s Voice: A Review Sentiment Analyzer

 **Buyer’s Voice** is a full-stack, NLP-powered sentiment analysis system designed to analyze customer product reviews and classify them into positive or negative sentiments.
 The project is deployed as an interactive **Streamlit web application** and is capable of ingesting raw text input, performing deep preprocessing, and providing real-time predictions with explanations.
 This project is ideal for showcasing **NLP, ML deployment, and data pipeline skills** on your resume or portfolio.
+## 🔗 Live Demo

+Click the badge below to open the deployed Streamlit app:

+[![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://buyer-s-voice-a-review-sentiment-analyzer.streamlit.app/)

 ---